 In simplest terms, when you are granted an easement, you have the legal right to use or take advantage of the property, but the land’s owner keeps the legal title to his or her land.

-Apparently, there are many forms of easements.
+There are many forms of easements.
 The most common ones are legally given to utility companies that run cable lines and power lines, as well as, to your neighbors if your land is in the way of going to a public road.

-Basically, easements are granted to anyone who needs to have a legal right to enter your property.
+Easements are granted to anyone who needs to have a legal right to enter your property.

 As much as possible, conduct a survey and a title search to find out if your land has easements that have been conveniently accessed by other people.